-Thinking through this a little more deeply, I began to wonder what other strategies Microsoft must be employing to justify building a hefty M&A budget.
+Thinking through this a little more deeply, I began to wonder what other strategies Microsoft must be employed to justify building a hefty M&A budget.

 Parallel, Interlocking Strategies

-It seems like Microsoft is actually conducting parallel strategies aimed at finding new business streams, changing consumer opinion, changing developer opinion and proving it can remain innovative.
+It seems like Microsoft is conducting parallel strategies aimed at finding new business streams, changing consumer opinion, changing developer opinion, and proving it can remain innovative.

 Here are a few strategies I can see so far:

 Acknowledge and accept bad decisions and move on.
-This is where I really applaud Microsoft.
-They're not afraid to make mistakes, learn from them, act accordingly and move on.
-Although purchasing Nokia may not have been the best decision in hindsight, its clear that Microsoft did try to enter the mobile marketplace.
+I applaud Microsoft for this effort.
+They're not afraid to make mistakes, learn from them, act accordingly, and move on.
+Although purchasing Nokia may not have been the best decision in hindsight, its clear that Microsoft tried.

-Continuing building out the Azure cloud infrastructure in terms of both scope and reach.
+Continuing to build out Azure cloud infrastructure in terms of both products and reach.
 Learning from their previous mistake with mobile, I think Microsoft has done an excellent job studying Amazon Web Services and becoming an infrastructure service to apps worldwide.
-This is where Microsoft's strategy of "copycatting is innovation" will succeed.
+Microsoft's strategy of "copycatting is innovation" has and always will succeed.